mastering-microservices/tutorial_en/monolith/monolith.md

 cloc src/ webpack/ *.json *.xml
 ```

-Estimate the cost and the time for coding the basic application using https://stackoverflow.com/jobs/salary and a [Cocomo calculator](http://softwarecost.org/tools/COCOMO/)
+Estimate the cost and the time for coding the basic application using a [Cocomo calculator](http://softwarecost.org/tools/COCOMO/) and some job salary propositions for fulstack developers.

 Read the readme